 This August festival, held at Saddleworth in the Peak District, has its roots in an ancient tradition in which parishioners replaced the worn-out rushes that covered church floors with fresh reeds.
+At one time, every village church had its own rushcart, but nowadays there is just one to symbolise the parish tradition.
 It’s a bizarre sight; the cart stacked high with reeds (cut from the lower slopes of Pule Hill) and decorated with heather and a banner.
-One of the morris men sits atop the approximately 13-foot-high stack with a copper kettle full of ale as the rushcart is paraded through the parish of Saddleworth.
+One of the morris men sits atop the approximately 13ft-high stack with a copper kettle full of ale as the rushcart is paraded through the parish of Saddleworth.
 How he manages not to fall off in his drunken merriment is a mystery.
 Morris dancers come from far and wide to take part in the spectacle.
 On the Sunday the cart is taken to St Chad’s Church above Uppermill, where the rushes are taken off and mixed with fragrant herbs and flowers before being spread out in the aisles.

 Cooper’s Hill cheese rolling, the Cotswolds